unexist/showcase-pipes-filters-quarkus/README.md

 Quarkus pipes and filter showcase
 ----
-This project holds a showcase for a CDI-bsed pipes and filter architecture.
+This project holds a showcase for a CDI-based pipes and filter architecture.

 Frameworks
 ----